PawelLipski/docker-ci-blog/blog.md

 ## Caching the images: make use of Docker tags

 It would be nice to cache the generated images, so that CI doesn't need to build the same stuff over and over again.
-By the way, the intense image size optimization outlined previously is also meant to facilitate caching.
+By the way, the purpose of the intense image size optimization outlined previously is also to facilitate caching.

 Think for a moment what specifically makes one generated image different from another.
 We obviously have to take into account different versions of Git and Python &mdash; passing different combinations of these will surely result in a different final image.